Gallstones and Bile Duct Stones

 Those who are most likely to develop gallstones are:

-- People who go on “crash” diets or who lose of lot of weight quickly.
+- Men and women who go on “crash” diets or who lose of lot of weight quickly

 What are the symptoms of gallstones?

-A person with gallstones may have no symptoms at all.
-They have what are called “silent stones”.
-Studies show that most people with silent stones remain symptom free for years and require no treatment.
+A person with gallstones may have what are called “silent stones”.
+Studies show that most people with silent stones may not experience any symptoms at all for awhile, remaining symptom-free for years and requiring no treatment.
 Silent stones may go undiagnosed until they begin to cause discomfort.

 For those that are not quite so lucky, the symptoms my include: